someguynamedjosh/nodespeak/design/language.md

 expensive(40):(Int result):
 ```
 Would theoretically work fine, as `result` could simply be `20`.
 However, this
-would involve adding two extra function calls, one to convert `40` to a float,
+would involve adding two extra macro calls, one to convert `40` to a float,
 and another to turn the result back into an integer.
 The code above will
 produce an error.
 If you really want behavior like what is mentioned, do this
 instead: